-CODE OF CORPORATE GOVERNANCE PRACTICES
+CORPORATE GOVERNANCE

-In the opinion of the Directors, the Company has complied with the Corporate Governance Practices as set out in Appendix 14 of the Listing Rules throughout the accounting period covered by the annual report save for the deviation as disclosed in the Corporate Governance Report from pages 22 to 37.
+Principal corporate governance practices adopted by the Company are set out in the Corporate Governance Report on pages 20 to 37 of this annual report.
+In the opinion of the Directors, the Company has complied with the Corporate Governance Practices as set out in Appendix 14 of the Listing Rules throughout the year ended 31 December 2021.